 If cats are resistant to carriers, don’t give up.
-Remember that most every cat loves cardboard boxes and paper bags, and if necessary, put one of those in the carrier to let them get used to going in and out.
+Remember that almost every cat loves cardboard boxes and paper bags, and if necessary, put one of those in the carrier to let them get used to going in and out.
 Once they go in, shut the door for a few seconds and praise and reward them, then open the door.
-Make it like a game and they will want to play it.
-(For really stubborn cats, sometimes a little reverse psychology is in order—let them investigate but don’t let them go in at first until they feel they are getting away with something.)
-The ideal is to put the open carrier on the floor, and within a few minutes your cat or dog will go inside while you are otherwise occupied.
-It is possible, because I’ve done it, many times.
+Make it like a game, and they will want to play it.
+(For really stubborn cats, sometimes a little reverse psychology is in order—let them investigate, but don’t let them go in at first until they feel they are getting away with something.)
+The ideal is to put the open carrier on the floor, and within a few minutes, your cat or dog will go inside while you are otherwise occupied.
+It is possible because I’ve done it many times.

 There are several kinds of carriers available: hard-sided carriers and soft-sided carriers.
 Soft-sided carriers should have both handles and shoulder straps.
 Hard-sided carriers come with handles; a shoulder strap can be fastened on with a little improvisation.
 Another addition for a flood that may come in handy is to have pool noodles that can be cut to size and duct-taped to the bottom of the carrier so that the carrier will float if you are carrying it and knocked off your feet by the current or a wave, or trip on something unseen underwater.